edgars-supe/advent-of-code/README.md

 ```kotlin
 fun main() = solve { Day1() }
 ```
-This method will run the provided puzzle, output the solutions and then run the solution 5 times to measure the execution time for the initialization of the class and computation time for both solutions.
+This method will run the provided puzzle, output the solutions and then benchmark the solution repeatedly for 1 minute to measure the average execution time for the initialization of the class and computation time for both solutions.

 Neatly grouped run configuration files for IntelliJ IDEA are provided.